Shival-Gupta/drones-workshop/wsl/README.md

-# Automated Drone Simulation Setup for WSL
+# Automated Drone Simulation Setup for WSL2 with Ubuntu 20.04

 This guide will help you set up a complete simulation environment for drones using PX4, Ardupilot, Gazebo, MAVROS, and IQ Sim on Windows Subsystem for Linux (WSL) with minimal human intervention.

+**Note:** If you are looking for the Ubuntu 20.04 setup guide, please visit: [Ubuntu Setup Guide](https://shivalgupta.tech/drones-workshop/)

 ## Requirements